The Bomb! (These Sounds Fall into My Mind): Chart performance

 "The Bomb!
-(These Sounds Fall into My Mind)" reaching number one on the US Billboard Dance Club Play, number 41 on the US Cash Box Top 100, and number 49 on the US Billboard Hot 100. chart.
+(These Sounds Fall into My Mind)" reaching number one on the US Billboard Dance Club Play, number 41 on the US Cash Box Top 100, and number 49 on the US Billboard Hot 100 chart.
 In Europe, the song was a top-10 hit in Belgium, France, Iceland, Ireland, Sweden, Switzerland, and the United Kingdom.
 In the UK, the single peaked at number five during its second week on the UK Singles Chart, on March 5, 1995.
 On the UK Dance Chart, the song reached number two.
 In 1999, it returned to the UK Dance Chart, this time peaking at number 34.
 Additionally, "The Bomb!
 (These Sounds Fall into My Mind)" entered the top 20 in Austria, Finland, Germany, Italy, the Netherlands, and Spain, as well as on the Eurochart Hot 100, on which the song peaked at number 12 in July 1995.
-Outside Europe, it reached number eight on the Canadian RPM Dance chart, number 11 in Australia, number 21 in New Zealand The song was awarded with a silver record in the United Kingdom and a gold record in France.
+Outside Europe, it reached number eight on the Canadian RPM Dance chart, number 11 in Australia, number 21 in New Zealand and number 25 in Israel.
+The song was awarded with a gold record in the United Kingdom and in France.

 Music video

-The accompanying music video for "The Bomb!" was directed by British directors Guy Ritchie and Alex De Rakoff on a budget of roughly £1,000, being one of their first music video recordings shot on a Super 8 film camera, inspired by some of the Beastie Boys' music video recording styles.
+The music video for "The Bomb!" was directed by British directors Guy Ritchie and Alex De Rakoff on a budget of roughly £1,000, being one of their first music video recordings shot on a Super 8 film camera, inspired by some of the Beastie Boys' music video recording styles.
 It was filmed in London, as can be discerned from the side of the road being driven on with the car's steering wheel on the right side of the car and double-decker buses, and first aired in March 1995.
+"The Bomb!" was a Box Top on British music television channel The Box in April 1995.
+It was A-listed on France's MCM in August, and also received active rotation on MTV Europe and was B-listed on Germany's VIVA in June same year.
+At the 1995 Billboard Music Video Awards, it was nominated for two awards in the category for Dance; Best Clip and Best New Artist Clip.
+On January 28, 1996, the video was featured on the Beavis and Butt-head episode "Prank Call".